GlideAngle/flare-timing/lang-haskell/EXAMPLE.md

 ...
 ```

-Navigate a web browser to http://localhost:9000/ and select app.html or
-navigate to http://localhost:9000/app.html.
-This should show a page listing the
+Navigating to http://localhost:9000/app.html should show a page listing the
 tasks of the **Australian National Hang Gliding Championships 2014**.

 Note that if you want to edit the frontend code, sometimes you may need to